top of page

 My partner became my fiance in the winter of 2021, when she visited from the UK.
 We are traveling as safely as possible back and forth, until we can get financially stable enough to get married.
 She is not only my biggest support but also the strongest and healthiest person I know.

-I now live with a lifelong friend who is one part of a larger network of people who I've learned to unmask around.
+I cultivated a network of people who I've learned to unmask around.
 I've learned that I need to be very careful with my energy and choose my people very carefully.
 My circles are smaller, but so much more powerful, these days.

-I'm moving into a new and exciting role as a more active co-parent for my 12 year old child, working closely with their father's family.
-Mothering this child, even from a distance, is one of the most rewarding experiences of my life.
-So much so that I'm actively working to be closer to them, to be able to show up more in-person.
+I'm returning to being a full-time mother for my 13 year old child, working closely with their father's family to co-create an environment to thrive in.
+Mothering this child is one of the most rewarding experiences of my life.
+So much so that we've decided to homeschool for next school year.

-My driving force in life is working as a Trauma Doula.
-The joy and fulfilment I experience entering those sacred spaces with my clients and communities is completely indescribable.
+My driving force in life is working as a peer-supporter.
+The joy and fulfilment I experience entering those sacred spaces with peers and communities is completely indescribable.
 There is a deep and tragic beauty to holding someone's hand as they face their deepest fears and pains.
-I often walk away from client sessions and content creation with a sense of awe and honor.
+I often walk away from classes and content creation with a sense of awe and honor.

 "The Divine in Me sees and honors the Divine in You."